Western Illinois University: Macomb Campus

 These are questions many incoming students ask themselves.
 Balancing the new responsibilities of college can be challenging!
-Many Western Illinois University students do choose to work while attending college (over 2,900 work on campus!).
+However, many Western Illinois University students do choose to work while attending college - in fact, over 2,900 students work on WIU's campus!

-National studies indicate that students who work on campus, fewer than 20 hours a week, do just as well (if not better) as their non-working counterparts.
-Also, students who are “connected” to campus report a higher satisfaction with their college life, have better grades, graduate in higher numbers, and - parents you’ll like this one - graduate more quickly.
+National studies indicate that students who work on campus (fewer than 20 hours a week) do just as well, if not better, as their non-working counterparts.
+Also, students who are “connected” to campus report a higher satisfaction with their college life, have better grades, graduate in higher numbers, and graduate more quickly.

 What are the benefits of working on campus?

-- Earn money (of course!) to help pay your expenses
+- Earn money to help pay your expenses!

 You may be encouraged by those around you to “take it easy” your first year in order to navigate campus life.
 Working on campus can actually help you make that transition much more quickly as you are more likely be surrounded by students and staff who will help and support you.

 Sound interesting?
 Western has an online job board - check it out!